Z0eDu/3400-group6/lab1/README.md

   // print the results to the Serial Monitor:
   Serial.print("sensor = ");
   Serial.println(sensorValue);

   // wait 0.5 s
   delay(500);
 }
 ```

-Running that code printed out the analog value to the serial montior.
+Running that code printed out the analog value to the serial monitor.
 It worked as expected.
 Here's a picture of the setup:

 ![pot-arduino-pic](https://lh3.googleusercontent.com/JNyjTZcaYBsktG-GgPXmr5g1LiwD3qYWUKJQjxEcN2iUXuDAzjWPYiJ3dkpXt9Dzm1st8-mC-3oZ_4lJfVMb9Q=w958-h928-rw)